Pharmacy Postgraduate Year One Residency Program

 I invite you to consider joining us in the pursuit of these goals of excellence by applying to our pharmacy residency programs.

 How to Apply

-All applicants to St. Vincent's Pharmacy Residency Programs must be currently authorized to work in the U.S. for any employer (U.S. citizen or hold a permanent resident alien/Green Card status with a U.S. Social Security Card) and a graduate of an Accredited Council for Pharmacy Education (ACPE) accredited Doctor of Pharmacy degree program.
+All applicants to St. Vincent's Pharmacy Residency Programs must be currently authorized to work in the U.S. for any employer.
+Candidates must also be a graduate of an Accredited Council for Pharmacy Education (ACPE) accredited Doctor of Pharmacy degree program.
+St. Vincent's HealthCare is not able to sponsor any visas.
 Candidates must be fluent in written and spoken English, eligible for licensure in the state of Florida and employable as associates at St. Vincent's HealthCare.
 PGY2 residents must also successfully complete a PGY1 program.
 Prospective residents must pass a criminal background check and drug screen, and complete a health screening.
 Applicants should be licensed in the state of Florida prior to the start of the residency program.

 • St. Vincent's only accepts applications through PHORCAS.
 As part of the PHORCAS application three letters of recommendation are required.
 The references should speak to the candidate's application of clinical skills.
 A letter separate from the PHORCAS system is not required.

 • Register for the National Matching Service

 • Only completed applications received by the deadline will be reviewed.
 Potential candidates will be invited for on-site interviews which will be conducted in January and February.
 PGY1 candidate interviews will include a patient case assessment.